stonepros/stone/doc/mgr/rook.rst

 Requirements
 ------------

-- Running ceph-mon and ceph-mgr services that were set up with Rook in Kubernetes.
+- Running stone-mon and stone-mgr services that were set up with Rook in Kubernetes.
 - Rook 0.9 or newer.

 Configuration
 -------------

-Because a Rook cluster's ceph-mgr daemon is running as a Kubernetes pod, the ``rook`` module can connect to the Kubernetes API without any explicit configuration.
+Because a Rook cluster's stone-mgr daemon is running as a Kubernetes pod, the ``rook`` module can connect to the Kubernetes API without any explicit configuration.